sindresorhus/DockProgress/readme.md

 <img src="screenshot.gif" width="485">

 This package is used in production by the [Gifski app](https://github.com/sindresorhus/Gifski).
-You might also like some of my [other apps](https://sindresorhus.com/apps).
+You may also like some of my [other apps](https://sindresorhus.com/apps).

 ## Requirements